bevyengine/rfcs/networked_replication.md

 Everything aside from the simulation steps could be auto-generated.
 ### Saving Game State
-- At the end of each fixed update, server iterates `Changed<T>` and `Removed<T>` for all replicable components and duplicates them to an isolated collection of `SparseSet<T>`.
+- At the end of each fixed update, server iterates `Changed<T>` and `Removed<T>` for all replicable components and duplicates them to an isolated copy.
-  - You could pass this "read-only" copy to another thread to do the remaining work.
+  - Could pass this copy to another thread to do the serialization and compression.
-  - Tables would be rebuilt when restoring.
+  - This copy has no `Table<T>`, those would be rebuilt by the client.

 ### Preparing Server Packets
-- Snapshots (full state updates) will use delta compression.
+- Snapshots (full state updates) will use delta compression and manual fragmentation.
-  - Server keeps a ring buffer of patches for the last `N` snapshots.
-  - Server computes the latest patch by xor'ing the copy and the latest changes (before applying them) and pushes it into the ring buffer.
-The servers also updates the earlier patches by xor'ing them with the latest patch.
-(The xor'ing is basically a pre-compression step that produces long zero chains with high probability.)
-  - Server compresses whichever patches clients need and hands them off to the protocol layer.
-(The same patch can be sent to multiple clients, so it scales pretty well.)

 - Eventual consistency (partial state updates) will use interest management.
-  - Entities accrue send priority over time.
-Maybe we can use the magnitude of component changes as the base amount to accrue.
-  - Server runs users-defined rules for gameplay relevance.
-  - Server runs collision detection to prioritize physical entities inside each client's area of interest.
-  - Server writes the payload for each client and hands them off to the protocol layer.
+- Both will most likely use the same data structure.

 ### Restoring Game State
-- At the beginning of each fixed update, the client decompresses the received update and writes its changes to the appropriate `SparseSet<T>` collection (several will be buffered).
+- At the beginning of each fixed update, the client decodes the received update and generates the latest authoritative state.
-- Client then uses this updated collection to write the prediction copy that has all the tables and non-replicable components.
+- Client then uses this state to write its local prediction copy that has all the tables and non-replicable components.

 ## Drawbacks
 - Lots of potentially cursed macro magic.